ethandmd/bootrs/README.md

     "-C", "relocation-model=static",
 ]
 ```
-+ Include Rust's (relatively new) inline assembly features to include the early boot assembly instructions which include our kernel entry point `_start`:
++ Include Rust's inline assembly features to include the early boot assembly instructions which include our kernel entry point `_start`:
 ```
-unifire/src/main.rs:20
+bootrs/src/main.rs:20

 global_asm!(include_str!("platform/pvh/boot.S"), options(att_syntax));
 ```
-Note that this requires AT&T syntax over Intel syntax (Intel didn't seem to play nicely for unknown reasons I didn't bother exploring) and restricts the assembly
+Note that this requires AT&T syntax over Intel syntax and restricts the assembly
 code to what the LLVM assembler will support instead of the perhaps more familiar GNU assembler.

 + Lastly, make sure that the Rust binary is not attempting to link the `std` library and doesn't expect a main function:
 ```
-unifire/src/main.rs:1-2
+bootrs/src/main.rs:1-2

 #![no_std]
 #![no_main]